mossandlichens/simplefileverifier/src/SimpleFileVerifier/SimpleFileVerifier/readme.txt

 ﻿Simple File Verifier helps to create the CRC32 hash for a file or files satisfying a pattern in a directory.
 It also creates a SFV file with files and hashes.

-Simple File Verifier by Ranjith Venkatesh
+Simple File Verifier by Moss and Lichens (Ranjith Venkatesh)

 Usage:
 Simple File Verifier 1.1.0.0
-Copyright © 2014
+Copyright © 2018

   -o, --output       Path to SFV File